BU-COVID-Tracing/COVID-Backend/README.md

 ### Making requests to the backend
  * POST /InfectedKey
-	 * Allows the user to post a list of json objects containing a "chirp":string and a "time":int to the backend
+	 * Allows the user to post a list of json objects containing a "chirp":string and a "day":int to the backend
 	 * This endpoint should only be used by the MixNetwork if user upload anonymity is desired
  	 * Ex: Posting 2 keys from day 1 and day 2 `
 	  curl --location --request POST 'localhost:8080/InfectedKey' --header 'Content-Type: application/json' --data-raw '[ {
 				"chirp":"12345678-1234-5678-1234-567812345678",
-				"time":1
+				"day":1
 			},
 			{
 				"chirp":"32645679-1634-2678-1274-562812345678",
-				"time":2
+				"day":2
 			}
 	]'
 	`